ismc/devnet-2076_clus2018/README.md

 * **Operator UI**: Ansible Tower provides a more approachable interface to the automation infrastructure that can enforce roles-based access, manage credentials, and log activity.
 * **API-Driven Automation**: The last, and potentially most powerful form of leveraging the production playbooks created in the Dev process is the API.
 One potential workflow illustrated in the figure is:

-  1. User requests new service (e.g. A new public cloud node)
+  1. User requests new service (e.g. a new public cloud node)
   2. After going through the approval process, Service Now calls the Ansible Tower API to create the new service
   3. Ansible Tower runs the playbook, feeding it the appropriate inventory and SoT information to create the service.
   4. Ansible Tower calls the Service Now API to append information to the request and close the ticket, informing the user